clecap/dante-wiki-production-old/README.md

 DanteWiki is TBD

 # Updating DanteWiki

 DanteWiki is software in development.
 As it follows the perpetual-beta philosophy of Web 2.0 we will see updates.
-For small updates you can execute ùpdate-dante.sh`.
+For small updates you can execute `update-dante.sh`.

 It is good operational practice to make a backup of data before every update.